JOJ0/synadm/CONTRIBUTING.md

 - We don't expect you to finish the PR / submit the changes we suggested "in time" but would like to ask you to **communicate your personal timeline**.
 - Usually it's not critical for a feature to be finished within a time frame.
 If you inform us that you will be able to finish your work within a month, but not right now, it's fine, **please just let us know**!
 - If it's a serious bug we might ask you for permission to take over your branch and continue the work ourselves.
-- Unfortunately we often see contributors submitting PR's, correcting a few of our suggested changes but then disappear.
-Please don't do that!
-If you realize you won't find the time at all to continue your work, **please just let us know**.
-It's perfectly fine and there won't be hard feelings.
-If we consider your feature useful we might even take over and finish it ourselves.
+- Unfortunately we often see contributors submitting PR's, correcting a few of our suggested changes but then disappear, so if you realize you won't find the time at all to continue your work, **please just let us know**.
 - We try to release merged features as soon as possible.
 Even the tiniest feature deserves a release.
 Sometimes we just can't make it soon enough because we don't find the time or we wait for something else because it makes sense to be released together.
-If a feature you submitted is merged and you'd need it urgently to be available on PyPi, **please kindly remind us** and we'll try to find the time.
+If a feature you submitted is merged and you'd need it urgently to be available on PyPi, **please let us know**.

 ## Discuss & Design First

 It proved to be useful in the past if loose (feature) ideas would be discussed in #synadm:peek-a-boo.at first, which helps forming a more concrete idea that can than further be summarized into a well written github issue and finally be implemented by a `synadm` contributor or a `synadm` maintainer.

-- If you'd like someone else to pick up your feature idea because you are not able to code it yourself, open a detailed GitHub issue describing the feature.
+- If you'd like someone else to pick up your feature idea because you are not able to code it yourself, please open a detailed GitHub issue describing the feature.
 - If you'd like to code it yourself, a separate issue is not required, just describe your feature within the PR.